DannyVarod/pxt-microbit-microx/README.md

 ### In development / parially working or not working:

-* Yahboom Remote - remote buttons not working with micro:bit V2
+* Yahboom Remote
+    - remote buttons not working with micro:bit V2
+    - vibration feedback not working
+    - buzzer not working

+* Yurobot Remote
+    - Buttons A & B function like microbit buttons A & B, not like specified on board
-* Yahboom Remote - vibration feedback not working
+    - vibration feedback not working
+    - buzzer not working
+    - potentiometer not working

+* Powerbrick
-* Powerbrick color and gesture sensor - partially working
+    - color and gesture sensor partially working
-* Powerbrick MP3 player - not working
+    - MP3 player not working

 ## Join project: